Prior knowledge of Spanish required:

-30 CREDITS, also available for 24 CREDITS
+30 CREDITS, also available for 24 CREDITS.

-Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
+Students are reminded that 1 credit = 10 hours of study, therefore for a 30 credit module, the minimum expected amount of study is 300 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
-Students can make use of Languages@Warwick (a virtual learning environment) to facilitate this.
+Students can make use of Moodle to facilitate this.

-Susi Howe / Peter O'Sullivan email@example.com
+Peter O'Sullivan email@example.com

 Course Texts (must be bought by student):

 Successful completion of Spanish 3 qualifies students to progress to Spanish 4.Link opens in a new window

 By the end of the module, students should be able to:

-- apply a basic knowledge of grammar appropriate to the level
+- apply knowledge of grammar appropriate to the level.

-- understand texts dealing with descriptions of events and feelings, and with work-related language
+- understand texts dealing with descriptions of events and feelings, and with work-related language.

-- produce text on topics which are familiar or of personal interest
+- produce text on topics which are familiar or of personal interest.

 By the end of the course, students should be able to perform many tasks at Level B1 Independent user (threshold) of the Common European Framework.